lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface/add.md

 Adds an "add" operation to the commit list for the file identified by the given parameters, and returns the added entry, which is an array containing at least the following:

-- url: string, the url to access the uploaded file
+- id: string, the id to access the uploaded file
 - meta: array, an array of meta information that the application might provide